 Wayyyyyy back in my vegetarian days, I was a major potato fanatic.
 I’m not talking a potato or two a week, I’m talking one, sometimes two, a day.
 It was a carb-tastic time of my life when a good spud could get me as excited as a pint of Ben & Jerry’s.
 Well, almost as excited.

-Being the potato aficionado that I am, I present you with one of my favorite recipes, Potato Fans spotlighting the gorgeous Yukon Gold potato.
-Yukon Golds have a creamy texture which produce superior mashed potatoes.
+Being the potato aficionado that I am, I present you with one of my favorite recipes, Potato Fans.
+I love Yukon Golds for this recipe because have a creamy texture which produce superior potato fans.
 Not wanting to disparage my old friend, the Russet, you can totally substitute them in this recipe.
 They’ll be equally tender inside and crunchy outside.

 These potato fans are a fun change of pace from the regular baked potatoes we’re used to see sitting next our steaks, are just as easy to prepare, and a great way to fill your family’s bellies, especially when you’re on a budget!
 Now the only decision you have to make is what to top them with!
 Kenya loves sour cream, Gemma’s partial to diary free cheese on her, and Chloe loves all the topping she can get!

 Potatoes are about as classic of a side dish you can get.
 We make them several times a week whether they be Crispy Smashed Potatoes, Potato Packets with lots of toppings, or simply Yukon Gold Mashed Potatoes.
 Potatoes are always a go to!

 Check out the video above to see step by step how to make these Potato Fans.
 They’re super easy and delicious.
 And of course tag me on social media, @weelicious, if you make them and let me know what you think!

 - Cut a thin slice off the bottom of each potato so they lay flat.